Functional Capacity Evaluation (FCE)

 Back Injury Prevention Training Class

 The Back Injury Prevention class includes a lecture as well as a material handling lab.
 The lecture includes basic anatomy of the back, facts about back injuries, back injury prevention tips, and proper body mechanics for material handling and job tasks.
-Consumers are provided the opportunity to practice proper body mechanics with various material handling activities and job specific tasks.
-The Back Injury Prevention class helps DORS consumers prepare for employment, provides valuable information for consumers currently employed, and promotes long-term employment.
+Participants are provided the opportunity to practice proper body mechanics with various material handling activities and job-specific tasks.

 Workstation Comfort & Ergonomics Class

-The class discusses ergonomic principles, proper workstation set-up, the benefits of good sitting posture, the importance of changing positions periodically throughout the day, exercises that can be completed at a computer workstation, and low tech ergonomic solutions that a consumer can implement at a workstation without any specialized equipment.
+The class discusses ergonomic principles, proper workstation set-up, the benefits of good sitting posture, the importance of changing positions periodically throughout the day, exercises that can be completed at a computer workstation, and low-tech ergonomic solutions that a consumer can implement at a workstation without any specialized equipment.
 Consumers who are pursuing employment and consumers that have obtained employment who are working at a computer workstation could benefit from the Workstation Comfort class as the class promotes optimal health and long-term employment.